 Local governments, provincial governments, and developers

-Increase single family home supply.
+Increase single and multi-family home supply.
 In the short run, this would not help much, but longer term it would probably help a lot.
 In places like Ontario this means opening up parts of the Greenbelt around Toronto for development.

 The real estate industry